 Growing up the youngest of five on a small dairy farm in Sturgeon Bay, I learned at a very young age the meaning of working hard.
 I began practicing yoga as a freshman at Marquette University at a time when I needed stress and anxiety relief.
 I studied Iyengar yoga at Milwaukee Yoga Center.
 I practiced Vinyasa yoga for ten years.
 After fifteen years of study and practice, I was certified by Breathe for Change.
 As an educator with a master’s degree, having taught elementary and middle school and now adults, I found that infusing yoga and mindfulness into the classroom was an effective way to help students learn.
 The social emotional strategies I learned have helped me lead the Hilbert School District staff in a staff development and two years of biweekly yoga and mindfulness classes.
-I also work one-on-one with a boy with autism.
+I worked one-on-one with a boy with autism.
 See more about this under SEL.

 My husband and I have homeschooled our children since their birth.
 We enjoy gardening, canning, hiking, camping, reading, writing, making music and doing yoga.
 After suffering for five months with a severe arthritic flare up in my knee, I had stem cell surgery.
 It took ten months of physical therapy to gain back the quadriceps that had atrophied significantly.
 I still do physical therapy three times a week on my own.
 This process of healing was a tremendous learning experience physically, mentally and emotionally and has deepened my understanding of all the things we talk about in yoga- like, “Be in the body you’re in”.
 It has made me a better yoga teacher.
 The physical asana practice is great for many reasons, but I get my real joys and kicks from energy work and breathing techniques.
 My newest style of study is Kundalini yoga.